fleek-network/fleek-network-docs/guides/Node Operators/managing-the-keystore.md

 - Account Owner keys are based on [secp256k1](https://www.secg.org/sec2-v2.pdf), which corresponds to an Ethereum Address

-For instance, a public key is open to anybody to see and it represents a unique node identifier in the Fleek Network, a bit like a passport number.
-On the other hand, the private key is secret and the operator is responsible to store it privately.
+For instance, a public key is open to anybody to see, and it represents a unique node identifier in the Fleek Network, a bit like a passport number.
+On the other hand, the private key is secret, and the operator is responsible to store it privately.

 The Fleek Network relies on cryptography, thus the Fleek Network team and anybody can access, compromise or manipulate the secrets of an identity.
 On the other hand, the public key can be used by anyone, Fleek Network included, to identify a node or send rewards to the address without jeopardizing identity security.